indgy/philter/docs/guide/src/index.md

 ## Custom filters
-	You may define custom filters using the `apply()` method with a closure which accepts the variable being filtered:
+	You may define one-off custom filters using the `apply()` method with a closure which accepts the variable being filtered:

 ```php
 filter($string)->apply(function($v) {